hihijazi/phase-4-flask-project-bookstore/README.md

 - must have a name

-Add validations to the `Books` model:
+Add validations to the `Orders` model:
 - must have a name
 - must have a price between 1 and 20